O Youth and Beauty!: Theme

 The opening framing sentence of the work—"one of the longest Cheever ever wrote"—is a litany of empty amusements that occupy the suburban residents of Shady Hill.
 This is the social milieu in which Cash declines morally and physically, and which can offer no alternative to his pathetic search for his lost youth.
 Literary critic Patrick Meanor remarks on the closing scene in the story:

 Meanor adds: "Cash Bentley never loses his lethal innocence because he never grows up and becomes an adult.
 Indeed, the imperative to grow up and become consciously aware that he no longer a boy is precisely what kills him."

 Cheever describes Cash's utter failure to transition to physical and emotional maturity.
 The social structure of the suburban Shady Hill provides Cash no means to reckon with his deterioration.
 Literary critic Samuel Coale writes:

 Literary critic Lynne Waldeland questions if Cash's final performance was suicidal: "The story ends with an ambiguous act; yet one cannot help but feel that, given the limitations of his outlook on life, Cash probably is better off dead."
 Biographer James E. O'Hara also notes that the story ends on an "equivocal note" with respect to the Louise's agency in the death of her spouse.
 O'Hara points to a scene that sheds light on this question: Louise, after witnessing Cash collapse after an impromptu hurdling exhibition at the country club, tenderly cradles his head in her arms - long dash"strikingly reminiscent of Michelangelo's Pietà" O'Hara writes:

+Writer Tim Lieder notes that Cash's "glory days" were during the Great Depression accompanied by the rise of Communism and Fascism.
+So Cash is not only a callow youth in the body of a 40-year-old man but he is also privileged to have avoided most of the horrible things of the past 20 years including World War II.
+Lieder also notes that a 40-year-old man who is too old to run an obstacle course is a strange thing for a modern reader, but notes just how much alcohol, smoking and poor health decisions were common in the era.